top of page

 His music has been heard at the Great American Music Hall in San Francisco, The Bimhuis in Amsterdam, The Red Cat Theater in LA, The Miller Theater and The Kitchen in NYC, just to name a few.
 He frequently collaborates with other artists - joining forces with an eclectic variety of musicians such as electric guitar wizards Fred Frith, Elliott Sharp and Henry Kaiser, saxophone greats Lenny Pickett and Ralph Carney, Dan Plonsey, Steve Adams, The Clubfoot Orchestra, Glen Spearman, acoustic bassist Tatsu Aoki, and the Balkan music ensemble Zhaba.

 In addition to his work in chamber and concert music, Horowitz writes music for Dance, Film, Television, Cartoons, and Video Games.
 Steve wrote the score to the Academy award nominated film Super Size Me.
-As audio director at Nickelodeon Digital, he has literally worked on Hundreds of Videos games and interactive projects.
-Steve has a Webby (2003), two Broadcast Design (2003 & 2007) and two Kids Screen Awards (2017 & 2020).
+As audio director at Nickelodeon Digital/Paramount Games, he has literally worked on Hundreds of Videos games and interactive projects.
+Steve has a Webby, two Broadcast Design and three Kids Screen Awards.
 He was also honored in 1996 with a Grammy award for his engineering work on the album "True Life Blues, the Songs of Bill Monroe".
-Horowitz has been featured in Bass Player magazine and books The Art of Digital Music and The Guerilla Guide to the Music Business.
-He is also the author of "The Essential Guide to Game Audio: The Theory and Practice of Sound for Games" on Focal press.
+Horowitz has been featured in Bass Player magazine and is the author of two books "The Essential Guide to Game Audio: The Theory and Practice of Sound for Games" & "The Theory and Practice of Writing Music for Games" on Routledge/CRC Press.

 bottom of page